-- Use one of the following methods to start Business Process Monitor if it is not running: - Select Start > Programs > HP Business Process Monitor > Start Business Process Monitor Service. - ► Restart the host machine.
+- Use one of the following methods to start Business Process Monitor if it is not running: - Select Start > Programs > HP Business Process Monitor > Start Business Process Monitor Service. - ➤ In the Services window (select Start > Run and type services.msc), start the HP Business Process Monitor service.